GoogleChromeLabs/sample-pie-shop/README.md

 # Online store PWA sample

-This sample demonstrates best practice for e-commerce websites.
+This sample demonstrates some best practices for e-commerce websites.

+It also demonstrates useful features enabled by new technologies and APIs on the web.

 ## Development